 Henson was a successful bishop at Hereford; even so, his promotion by Lloyd George to the bishopric of Durham in 1920 was again made against the advice of the archbishop of Canterbury.
 In the economically depressed north-east England, Henson supported many efforts to improve the conditions of the working population, and to raise funds for the relief of unemployment.
 But he was a vocal opponent of trade unions and socialism, vigorously engaging in new controversies on social and economic issues.
 He was conscientious in his diocesan duties, spending much time visiting parishes, advising his clergy, and delivering and publishing a notable series of addresses on pastoral care.
 He continued his commentaries on a wide range of contemporary issues, including spiritual healing, and becoming a leading opponent of the Oxford Group movement.
 After the parliamentary defeat of the revised Prayer Book in 1927-8, he concluded that parliament could not remain as the supreme body in the Church of England’s affairs.
 Reversing one of the chief tenets of his career, he now tried to mount a campaign for disestablishment of the Church, but without success; in consequence, he spent much of the next decade in ecclesiastical isolation.
 But he continued to attend national meetings in London, and to record and comment upon the great public issues of the day, including the abdication of King Edward VIII.
 As a member of the House of Lords, he supported divorce reform, and became a prominent opponent of the British government’s policies towards Mussolini’s Italy and Hitler’s Germany, and a critic of the persecutions of the ‘confessing’ church and the Jews in Germany

 Henson retired in 1939, and moved to Hintlesham in Suffolk.
 In 1940 he was re-appointed as a canon of Westminster Abbey on the recommendation of Churchill, who like Lloyd George admired his public speaking and had been particularly impressed by his opposition to appeasement, and who thought his forceful preaching at the heart of government would contribute to the war effort.
-During his career, Henson published some 75 books and pamphlets, and perhaps 500 letters to The Times; and large numbers of his sermons, lectures and further letters were printed in other newspapers.
-In full retirement from 1941, he prepared three volumes of memoirs, misleadingly and mischievously entitled Retrospect of an unimportant life (1942–30).
+During his career, Henson published some 75 books and pamphlets, and wrote many letters to The Times; and large numbers of his sermons, lectures and further letters were printed in other newspapers.
+In full retirement from 1941, he prepared three volumes of memoirs, misleadingly and mischievously entitled Retrospect of an unimportant life (1942–50).
 On his death in 1947, his ashes were interred in Durham Cathedral.